My name is Alexa, and I have primary lymphedema in my right leg.

-In 2011, I created this blog as a means to cope with my diagnosis; now, it’s evolved into a means to educate, connect, and support lymphedema patients and advocates across the globe.
+In 2011, I created this blog as a way to cope with my diagnosis; today, it’s evolved into a means to educate, connect, and support lymphedema patients and advocates across the globe.
 It’s also a means of spreading awareness of lymphedema to those who maybe aren’t so aware, with the hope that one day no one will go without treatment or care simply due to lack of awareness.

 I’ve had symptoms of lymphedema since I was an infant, and although my parents took me to a number of doctors and specialists, no one knew why my leg was swollen or what to do about it.
 This lack of information and awareness turned into almost fifteen years of my living with untreated, undiagnosed lymphedema.